-Boaters should use extreme caution.
-Due to the high water level, many breakwaters and other facilities will be overtopped by water and caution should be used when boating near these and other submerged structures.
-Boaters should become familiar with the location of these structures before launching and must stay clear of inundated recreation areas.
-Boaters should also watch for floating logs and other debris, which have drifted into the main body of the lake because of the high pool elevation.
+Due to the high water levels, many breakwaters and other facilities have been overtopped by water and caution should be used when boating near these and other submerged structures.
+Boaters should become familiar with the location of these structures before launching and must stay clear of all inundated recreation areas and beaches.
+Boaters should also watch for floating logs and other debris.

-At pool elevations above 450.0 feet NGVD, flowage easement lands surrounding the lake are used for flood storage.
-These lands are private property and are not open to the public recreation.
-Please use caution when boating and recreating.
-The surface areas of Carlyle Lake at the normal summer pool of 445.0 feet NGVD is 24,583 acres.
-The surface area of Carlyle Lake at the projected crest of 456.0 feet NGVD is 46,548 acres.
+At pool levels above 450.0 feet NGVD, flowage easement lands surrounding the lake are used for flood storage.
+These lands are private property and are not open to public recreation.
+The surface area of Carlyle Lake at summer pool elevation of 445.0 feet NGVD is 24,583 acres.
+The current surface area of Carlyle Lake is approximately 34,500 acres.

-The pool elevation at Lake Shelbyville, situated north of Carlyle Lake is 610.27 ft.
-NGVD, with a release rate of approximately 1390 cfs.
-Lake Shelbyville’s, pool is expected to crest at less than 612 feet NGVD on May 11th.
+The pool elevation at Lake Shelbyville, upstream of Carlyle Lake, is 609.37 feet NGVD, with a release rate of approximately 1,020 cfs.
+The campgrounds at Lake Shelbyville remain open.

-Carlyle Lake and Lake Shelbyville are working as designed to lessen flooding on the downstream section of the Kaskaskia and Mississippi Rivers.
-The Corps of Engineers continues to work closely with their partners, the Carlyle Lake Association, Mid-Kaskaskia River Association and the Okaw River Basin Coalition to monitor the situation.
-For more information, contact the Carlyle Lake Project Office at (618) 594-2484 or email at firstname.lastname@example.org
+The Corps of Engineers is closely working with their partners, the Carlyle Lake Association, Mid-Kaskaskia River Association and Okaw River Basin Coalition.
+For further information, contact the Carlyle Lake Project Office at 801 Lake Road, Carlyle, Illinois 62231, call (618) 594-2484 or email at email@example.com.